 When you take the time to answer people’s questions, help them around your shop to find what they are looking for, or suggest alternatives much better suited to their needs, they can see the genuine value you have for them as individuals.
 They learn that you and your team can meet their needs as people, just as your products or services meet their needs as consumers.

-To make it easier to know what customers want, you can use a product feedback tool, such as an idea board, feedback form, or survey
+To make it easier to know what customers want, you can use a product feedback tool(opens in a new tab or window), such as an idea board, feedback form, or survey.
+You can also try using a customer journey map(opens in a new tab or window) which illustrates the buying process for customers before and after they decide to purchase.

 This can immediately transform the way customers view your business.
 With one interaction, you can go from a simple place to buy something to an establishment that can take care of them.